The Purple Mask: Plot

 France, 1803, is under Napoleon Bonaparte's rule, but royalist adversaries rally behind the mysterious Purple Mask, whose daring feats give them hope.
 A police captain, Rochet, goes after the Purple Mask only to be taken captive by him, whereupon Napoleon assigns the expert swordsman Brisquet to go after him.

 The lovely Laurette de Latour, daughter of a duke and romantic interest of Captain Laverne, is on the side of the royalists.
-She helps hatch a scheme in which the foppish Rene de Traviere, who seems able with a sword, impersonates the Purple Mask to infiltrate Napoleon's ranks and free her kidnapped father.
+She helps hatch a scheme in which the foppish René de Traviere, who seems able with a sword, impersonates the Purple Mask to infiltrate Napoleon's ranks and free her kidnapped father.

-Laurette is unaware that Rene is, in fact, the Purple Mask, who continues his charade, drawing ridicule on himself, until ultimately he is imprisoned along with the duke.
+Laurette is unaware that René is, in fact, the Purple Mask, who continues his charade, drawing ridicule on himself, until ultimately he is imprisoned along with the duke.
 Laurette discovers his true identity while imprisoned.

-On their way to the guillotine, Rene, Laurette and the duke are rescued in a pre-arranged raid through the sewers of Paris by the royalist rebels.
-Napoleon, glad to be rid of the troublemakers, permits Rene and Laurette to leave the country for England.
+On their way to the guillotine, René, Laurette and the duke are rescued in a pre-arranged raid through the sewers of Paris by the royalist rebels.
+Napoleon, glad to be rid of the troublemakers, permits René and Laurette to leave the country for England.